apirakboonthong/365mailboxsize/README.md

 # 365mailboxsize
-to query mailbox size in organize report
+to query Office365 mailbox size in organize report export to .csv files.